Saba Capital Management, L.P. Increases Stake in Pioneer Municip

 Overview of Pioneer Municipal High Income Trust

-Pioneer Municipal High Income Trust is a diversified, closed-end management investment company based in the USA.
-The company's investment objective is to seek a high level of current income exempt from regular federal income tax and capital appreciation.
-The trust invests in various sectors such as health, education, tobacco, facilities, transportation, utilities, airport, water, and other sectors.
-As of October 17, 2023, the company has a market capitalization of $166.003 million.
+Pioneer Municipal High Income Trust (MHI, Financial) is a diversified, closed-end management investment company based in the USA.
+The company's business objective is to provide a high level of current income exempt from regular federal income tax and capital appreciation.
+MHI operates in a single segment and has a market capitalization of $163.498 million.
+As of October 19, 2023, the company's stock price stands at $7.18.

 Financial Performance of Pioneer Municipal High Income Trust